 Identifying Testing Improprieties, Irregularities, and Breaches

-Test security incidents, such as irregularities and breaches, are behaviors prohibited either because they give a student an unfair advantage, compromising the validity of inferences from student test results, or because they compromise the secure administration of the assessments.
+Test security incidents, such as improprieties, irregularities, and breaches, are behaviors prohibited either because they give a student an unfair advantage or because they compromise the secure administration of the assessments.
 Whether intentional or by accident, failure to comply with security and administration rules, either by staff or students, constitutes a test security incident.
-Irregularities and breaches need to be reported in accordance with the instructions in this section for each severity level.
+Improprieties, irregularities, and breaches need to be reported in accordance with the instructions in this section for each severity level.

-LEA ELPAC coordinators or site ELPAC coordinators will use the online ELPAC STAIRS process in TOMS for reporting test security incidents and irregularities that occur before, during, or after testing on computer- and paper-based tests.
-Some incidents may require that an Appeal be submitted to reset, reopen, or restore (if a test had been reset in error) an online test.
-After the details of the incident have been submitted, an email will be sent confirming the incident that was submitted and indicating whether any action is needed.
+LEA ELPAC coordinators or site ELPAC coordinators will use the online ELPAC STAIRS process in TOMS for reporting test security incidents that occur before, during, or after testing on computer- and paper-based tests.
+Some incidents may require that an Appeal be submitted to reset, reopen, or restore (if a test had been reset in error) a computer-based test.
+After the details of the incident have been submitted, an email will be sent confirming the incident that was submitted and indicating whether or not any action is needed.

 Impact and Definitions

 Definitions for test security incidents that can occur during administration of the Summative ELPAC are provided in table 1.
-Incidents should be logged using the STAIRS/Appeals process.
-The comprehensive CAASPP and ELPAC Security Incidents and Appeals Procedure Guide will be available in January 2021 prior to the start of the Summative ELPAC administration in February.
+Incidents should be logged using the STAIRS process which is covered in the comprehensive CAASPP and ELPAC Security Incidents and Appeals Procedure Guide.

-There are three types of test security incidents that must be reported using the ELPAC STAIRS/Appeals process: improprieties, irregularities, and breaches.
-The CAASPP and ELPAC Security Incidents and Appeals Procedure Guide provides some examples of breaches, irregularities, and improprieties.
+There are three types of test security incidents that must be reported using the ELPAC STAIRS form: improprieties, irregularities, and breaches.
+The CAASPP and ELPAC Security Incidents and Appeals Procedure Guide provides some examples of improprieties, irregularities, and breaches.

 The site ELPAC coordinator can report an impropriety to the LEA ELPAC coordinator, who can assist with mitigation as necessary.
 The site ELPAC coordinator or LEA ELPAC coordinator will report the incident within 24 hours using the STAIRS/Appeals process in TOMS.